 An intercharacter delay of up to 5000 milliseconds (in 5ms increments) may be placed between the transmission of each character of scanned data.
-Scan the Intercharacter Delay bar code below, then scan the number of 5ms delays, and the Save bar code using the Programming Chart inside the back cover of this manual.
+Scan the Intercharacter Delay barcode below, then scan the number of 5ms delays, and the Save barcode using the Programming Chart.